 Make the V inverted from your body by strengthening your knees and elbows.

 The hands should be at the same distance as the shoulders.
 The feet should be equal to the distance of the back and parallel to each other.

 Press your palms to the ground and strengthen your shoulders.
 Take long deep breaths and remain in a state of the Adho Mukha Svanasana.

 Keep your eye on the navel.
 Exhale, bend the knees and return to the stable position.

 From the shin to the neck, there is a stretch in the entire back of the body.
-This posture is very beneficial for back pain.
+This yoga poses for lower back pain is very beneficial.